kkpan11/ete/doc/tutorial/tutorial_smartview.rst

 """""""""""""""""

-When prefixing our text with ``/e`` (the *eval command*), we can use a quite general Python expression to search for nodes.
+When prefixing our text with ``/e`` (the *eval command*), we can use a quite general python expression to search for nodes.
 This is the most powerful search method available (and the most complex to use).

 The expression will be evaluated for every node, and will select those